Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 Right after we """compiled""" (in fact just generated an `.iso` with SystemBack) and uploaded the 0.0.2 version to `chexier`'s GDrive account, I went straight to Viva ao Linux, a brazilian \*NIX-dedicated forum, and made a post about our new *refisefuquis*.

+*The original post, in portuguese:*
+> *1. PINDORAMA LINUX, A NOSSA TENTATIVA DE REVIVER O ESPÍRITO KURUMIN DE UMA
+> DISTRIBUIÇÃO BRASILEIRA!
+> Enviado em 24/06/2019 - 19:06h
+> Olá internautas, tudo bem?
+> Eu gostaria de pedir reforços para a criação do Pindorama Linux, distribuição
+> essa que visa ressuscitar o nosso velho Kurumin.
+> Precisamos de programadores Shell Script, C, C++, Java e Python.
+> Não pretendemos pagar ninguém, isso é apenas um projeto colaborativo, assim
+> como era o Kurumin.
+> Se quiserem mais informações, nos chamem pelo email do projeto: pindoramalinux@420blaze.it
+> Muito obrigado pela atenção.
+> Sou novo aqui, então não sei se postei corretamente.*

 The reactions were mixed, some said "This project is born dead." and others said "Go ahead!
 A dream you guys dream together will be reality.";
 and, in fact, both were right: Pindorama could be just another refisefuquis which would be dead some weeks after the first release, but it also could evolve